TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/Bitol.md

 > The Professional Autopilot.
 PX4 powers any vehicle from racing and cargo drones through to ground vehicles.
 The powerful and uniquely flexible core of the Dronecode Platform is open-source, and available for you to use and customise as needed.

+> PX4 is used in a wide range of use-cases, from consumer drones to industrial applications.
+It is also the leading research platform for drones and has been successfully applied to under water vehicles and boats.

 - Open Source
 - Full stack
 - Flexible